Chran/ECS-165b/README.txt

 		FROM tblONE, tblTWO WHERE (one = two)

--Must surround each WHERE clause in parenthesis
+-Must surround each WHERE clauses in parenthesis
 	ex: WHERE (BLAH1) and (BLAH2) or (BLAH3)

 -CANNOT have AND/OR within parenthesis (this is due to the fact that none of the parsers including the latest revision take account into more complex queries with nested ANDs/ORs surrounded by parenthesis)